 Quantiles for possible additional input variable (use is optional)

 Modeling organizations might choose to use some variation of these input variables.
-For example, the modeling organization might choose not to use the “model shape parameter,” but choose to include the “quantile” variable.
+For example, the modeling organization might choose not to use the “hurricane model shape parameter,” but choose to include the “quantile” variable.
 The actual LHS files used by the modeling organization shall be submitted including the identification of the input parameters that were used.
-The modeling organization shall also submit the loss cost output files for the sensitivity analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
+The modeling organization shall also submit the hurricane loss cost output files for the sensitivity analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.

 Uncertainty Analysis.
-Worksheets 2-8 in the Excel file “FormS6Input15.xlsx” are used for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, and are labeled, as follows:
+Worksheets 2-8 in the Excel file “FormS6Input17.xlsx” are used for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, and are labeled, as follows: